Blog

 Data Cleansing in Single Source Integration

-As discussed earlier, let’s segment data cleansing issues in the data warehouse into two broad data integration categories due to the unique data cleansing challenges each presents:
+As discussed earlier, data cleansing issues in a data warehouse can be categorized into two broad data integration categories due to the unique data cleansing challenges each presents:

 • Single source data integration